[1] 2

 R uses scoping rules to look for variables (or functions).
 If a variable is not found in a function environment, R looks in the parent environment (i.e. the environment in which the function was created).

-function – it is not supplied to or defined in the function.
-Instead, it’s looked up in the environment where double_x
+x is a free variable in the double_x function – it is not supplied to or defined in the function.
+Instead, it’s looked up in the environment where double_x was created, the global environment.

 This can get tricky, see here for more details: bookdown.org/rdpeng/rprogdatascience/scoping-rules-of-r.html